-Interview Assignment (15% of grade): You will interview someone who is at least 65 years old to learn about their life and write a short paper of 1,000-1,500 words by answering the questions I provide on D2L.
-The word count range includes both the questions and your answers.
+Interview Assignment (15% of grade): You will interview someone who is at least 65 years old to learn about their life and write a short paper of 1,000-1,500 words by answering the questions I provide on Canvas.
+The word count range includes both the questions and your answers to the questions.

-Given the current COVID-19 pandemic, please avoid an in-person meeting for an interview for this assignment, unless your interviewee resides in the same household with you.
-Instead, your interview should be conducted remotely via telephone, Skype, or ZOOM that allows you to record the conversation, then you do not have to take notes of the conversation during the interview.
-An interview audio file (or interview notes) are not required for this assignment.
+Given the current COVID-19 pandemic, please do not have an in-person meeting for an interview for this assignment, unless your interviewee resides in the same household with you.
+Instead, your interview should be conducted remotely via telephone, emails, Skype, or Zoom, and record the conversation if possible.
+In this way, you do not have to take full notes of the conversation during the interview.
+An interview audio file (or interview transcripts) are not required for this assignment.

 The purpose of this assignment is to explore important social aspects of life events over a longer time period in the context of specific time periods when the events occurred.
-For the interview, you should ask about major events in their lives, the ages when they have experienced the events, the period in which they have experienced, and the impact of those experiences on them and others around them.
-The major events may include, but are not limited to, completing their education, getting a first full time job, marital transition (i.e. getting (re)married, and/or divorced/separated/bereaved), buying a first house, becoming a parent, major employment status shifts, career change(s), serious health issues that they or significant others experienced, and retirement.
+For the interview, you should ask about major events in their lives, the ages when they have experienced the events, the period in which they have experienced, and the impact of those experiences on their lives and significant others' around them.
+The major events may include, but are not limited to, completing their education, getting a first full time job, marital transition (i.e. getting (re)married, and/or divorced/separated/bereaved), buying a first house, becoming a parent, major employment status shifts, major milestones at work and/or career change(s), serious health issues that they or significant others experienced, and retirement.
 However, major events can also be defined by your interviewee's own term.

-Based on the major events that they have experienced and their impacts on their lives, you should provide your interpretations of the aging process for this individual human being in a societal context using relevant theories that you learn from the class.
+Based on the major events that they have experienced and their impacts on their lives, you should provide your sociological interpretations of the aging process for your interviewee as a human being in a social context using relevant theories that you learn from the class.

-Discussion Participation (20% of grade): There will be four online discussions under "Discussions" on D2L.
+Discussion Participation (20% of grade): There will be four online discussions under "Discussions" on Canvas.
 I will post issues/questions for discussion, and everyone is expected to review relevant readings and participate in the discussions by raising questions to generate discussion with other students and/or answering questions raised by other students.

-Two Exams (40-60% of grade): There will be two exams throughout the course.
-The mid-term will account for 30% (2% for graduate students) and the final will account for 30% (20% for graduate students) of the final grade.
+Two Exams (40 or 60% of grade): There will be two exams throughout the course.
+The mid-term will account for 30% (20% for graduate students) and the final will account for 30% (20% for graduate students) of the final grade.
 The exams will be a combination of multiple choice and short answer questions.
 There will be no make-up exams except in extreme circumstances (e.g. death in the family, or serious illness).
 If you do need to make up an exam, contact me as soon as possible.

-Additional Requirement for Those Who Take This Course as a Graduate Course:
+Additional Requirement for Students Who Take This Course as a Graduate Course:

-Reading Summary and Response (20% of grade): Students choose one area out of ten, and then narrow it down to a specific topic in the areas to further delve into the topic.
+Reading Summary and Response (20% of grade): Students choose one area out of ten topics covered in the course, and then narrow it down to a specific topic in the areas to further delve into the topic.